-1. Broad Based Black Economic Empowerment (BBBEE)
+Broad Based Black Economic Empowerment (BBBEE)

 The IF conducted an assessment on the implementation of BBBEE at Rhodes University.
-A special presentation was received on behalf of the Chief Financial Officer of the University.
-It became apparent that the University had only maintained the minimum compliant level set by the policy since its' inception but, regrettably, in 2021, had regressed to non-compliant status.
+A special presentation was received on behalf of the CFO of the University.
+It became apparent that the University had only maintained the minimum compliant level set by the policy since its inception, but regrettably in 2021, had regressed to non-compliant status.
 Critical factors impacting the poor BBBEE performance were identified, including a small pool of local suppliers, under-investment in supplied development and under-reporting of procurement.
-IF recommended to Council to take urgent steps to address the problem, with a realistic target of becoming a Level 3 Contributor in three years being set.
+IF recommended to Council urgent steps to address the problem, and a realistic target of becoming a Level 3 Contributor in three years was set.
 Council was further advised to take urgent steps to bring the University to a compliant level.

-Regular reports were received from the University Chief Financial Officers' progress toward the improvement of this score.
+Regular reports were received from the University CFO's progress toward the improvement of this score.
 The IF was pleased to note that during the reporting year, the University regained BBBEE-compliant status, at Level 8.